Robert Muldoon: Early life and family

 Robert David Muldoon was born in Auckland on 25 September 1921 to parents James Henry Muldoon and Amie Rusha Muldoon (née Browne).
-His father's family, the Muldoon (Irish: Ó Maoldúin) family, were of Irish descent.
-At the age of five, 'Rob' Muldoon slipped while playing on the front gate, damaging his cheek and resulting in a distinctive scar.
+His father's family, the Muldoon (Irish: Ó Maoldúin) family, were of Irish descent; his grandfather was an Irish-born Scouser who emigrated from Liverpool.

+At the age of five, 'Rob' Muldoon slipped while playing on the front gate, damaging his cheek and resulting in a distinctive lopsided smile that remained with him for life.

 When Muldoon was aged eight, his father was admitted to Auckland Mental Hospital at Point Chevalier, where he died of parenchymatous syphilis nearly 20 years later in 1946.
 This left Muldoon's mother to raise him on her own.
 During this time Muldoon came under the strong formative influence of his fiercely intelligent, iron-willed maternal grandmother Jerusha, a committed socialist.
 Though Muldoon never accepted her creed, he did develop under her influence a potent ambition, a consuming interest in politics, and an abiding respect for New Zealand's welfare state.
 Muldoon won a scholarship to attend Mount Albert Grammar School from 1933 to 1936.
 He left school at age 15, finding work at Fletcher Construction and then the Auckland Electric Power Board as an arrears clerk.
 He studied accountancy by correspondence.

 In 1951 Muldoon married Thea Dale Flyger, who he had met through the Junior Nationals.
-The couple had three children, Barbara, Jennifer and Gavin.
+The couple had three children.
 Lady Muldoon, who died at age 87 in 2015, was appointed a Dame Commander of the Order of the British Empire in the 1993 New Year Honours and made a Companion of the Queen's Service Order in the 1986 New Year Honours.
+Muldoon was protective of his family life and, in particular, his wife.
+He said that people could comment about him but his family was off limits.

 Early career

 Muldoon joined the New Zealand Military Forces in November 1940 during the Second World War, and served in the South Pacific with 37th Battalion.
-He was later sent to Italy and served with the same unit (Divisional Cavalry Regiment), as two other future National Party colleagues, Duncan MacIntyre and Jack Marshall.
+He was later sent to Italy and served with the same unit (Divisional Cavalry Regiment) as two other future National Party colleagues, Duncan MacIntyre and Jack Marshall.
 Muldoon completed his training as an accountant, sitting his final exams to become an accountant while in Italy, from Jack Marshall's tent.
-He returned to New Zealand after the war as the country's first fully qualified cost accountant, having worked in a chartered accountancy firm in the United Kingdom for a year.
+Muldoon then worked in a chartered accountancy firm in the United Kingdom for a year.
+According to Muldoon, Muldoon's 1977 autobiography, he returned to New Zealand after the war as the country's first fully qualified cost accountant, though there are no other sources confirming this.